 These Spicy Green Beans are easy to make and would compliment a host of proteins or good enough to be eaten on their own.
 If you want to take your beans and kick them up a notch…try them!

-If you enjoy green beans (or need them disguise like I do) Check out these Harissa Green Beans I made for a site I recipe develop for – They were different & scrumptious!
+If you enjoy green beans (or need them to disguise as I do) Check out these Harissa Green Beans I made for a site I recipe develop for – They were different & scrumptious!

 - 2 TBS soy sauce (I like low sodium for cooking)

 - 1½ pounds green beans

 - 1 tsp red pepper flakes

 - 2 TBS sesame oil

 - Mix together the soy sauce, vinegar, sugar and cornstarch.
 Set aside.